Jump to:

 3d.
 Too many toes sign in a patient with adult acquired flatfoot

 The mobility of the ankle, subtalar joint, and transverse tarsal joint should be assessed.
-It is also important to determine whether the flatfoot deformities (tibiotalar and subtalar joints and Chopart and Lisfranc joint-lines) are reducible for orthotic management.
-With stage III PTT dysfunction, the flat foot deformity can no longer be passively corrected requiring accommodative management.10
+It is also important to determine whether the flatfoot deformities (tibiotalar and subtalar joints and Chopart and Lisfranc joint lines) are reducible for orthotic management.
+Stage III deformities typically can no longer be passively corrected, requiring accommodative management.8

 Evaluation of ankle flexibility and shortening of the gastrocnemius and Achilles tendons should be done since ankle equinus drives the subtalar and midtarsal joints into pronation.
 Normally, 20 degrees of dorsiflexion and 50 degrees of plantar flexion occur at the ankle joint.
 Care should be taken to check the dorsiflexion of ankle with foot in slight inversion if the subtalar joint is supple.
 This reveals the true motion at the ankle joint.

-Evaluate for tenderness and swelling along course of PTT which is generally seen during stage I PTT dysfunction (Figure 3a).
+Evaluate for tenderness and swelling along course of PTT (seen during stage I PTT dysfunction (Figure 3a)).
 Tenderness in sub-fibular region may indicate calcaneofibular impingement.
-To assess for the integrity of the PTT, ask the patient to invert and plantarflex the foot against resistance while the examiner applies an eversion force.10
+Test the integrity of the PTT by asking the patient to invert and plantarflex the foot against resistance while the examiner applies an eversion force.8

 Functional assessment

-To evaluate the strength and integrity of the PTT, heel rise tests are performed with the patient standing 2 feet away from the wall with the hands placed against the wall.
-The patient is then asked to rise up on the balls of the feet with the knees extended.
-When the heels rise, calcaneal motion is observed.
+To evaluate the strength and integrity of the PTT, heel rise tests are performed with the patient standing roughly 2 feet away from the wall with the hands placed against the wall.
+The patient is asked to rise up on the balls of the feet with the knees extended while calcaneal motion is observed.
 Failure of inversion of the heel suggests PTT dysfunction.
 A single heel rise test is then performed.
-Inability to raise the heel and to maintain heel inversion and elevation suggests PTT dysfunction.
+Inability to raise the heel and to maintain heel inversion and elevation is strongly indicative of PTT dysfunction.

 The patient’s gait is evaluated while walking down a hallway.
-Any antalgic gait or limp on the affected limb with external rotation should be noted.
-External rotation of the limb may be noted as it decreases the stress on the subtalar-ankle joint complex.13 Additionally, flexible pes planus may be noted if there is a loss of the medial longitudinal arch on weight-bearing.
+Any antalgic gait or limp on the affected limb with external rotation should be noted, as it decreases the stress on the subtalar-ankle joint complex.4 Flexible pes planus may be observed if there is a loss of the medial longitudinal arch on weight-bearing.

 Laboratory studies